 The CDT passes through 26 wilderness areas including the Gila, the first wilderness area, and near the Mission Mountains Tribal Wilderness, the first wilderness area designated by a Tribal Group, the Confederated Salish and Kootenai Tribes of Montana.

 Current acreages above are the sum of acreage measurements reported by each administrative unit for each wilderness.
-Data last updated on 6/5/13 (Acreages for the Granite Mountain and the White Mountains wildernesses were updated to reflect administrative transfers that were part of the designating legislation but were missed). - read data disclaimer.
+Data last updated on 5/29/15 (various BLM acreages updated to be consistent with official national figures). - read data disclaimer.